|

 ||

-| 1) It may be possible to
+may be possible to find

-find a second-hand copy e.g. on Amazon.
-Note
+a second-hand copy e.g. on Amazon.

-that even if a CD is out of print the copyright
+is out of print the copyright

-still holds so downloading a ripped copy
+still holds so downloading

-means violating the copyright.
+the copyright.
 2) All sorts of sounds, some are more or less anechoic or at least dry. |

 |||